 The answers lie in speaking truths, like Seager and Paxson do.
 One of the bravest is Madeline Weld, President of the Population Institute of Canada.
 You want your socks knocked off, read her bold thoughts on “deconstructing the dangerous dogma of denial” when it comes to population issues.

-Why do you think there is a denial about the role of population in many of the world’s problems?
+Why do you think there is denial about the role population plays in many of the world’s problems?

 In my opinion the reason there is so much denial about the role of population in many of the world’s problems is simply because people don’t want to change.
 They don’t want to make sacrifices for the greater good and instead they keep their heads in the sand and feign ignorance.
 It’s the epitome of selfishness and self-centredness which is sadly the default position of many humans nowadays.